razinlab/LoanStatusClassifier/README.md

 Full project is located in main.ipynb, the cells are broken down by section in the cells folder.

 ## Features
-- Exploratory Data Analysis and Visualization
+- Exploratory Data Analysis (EDA): Understanding the dataset through visualizations and statistical analysis.
-- Classification Modeling
-    - Logistic Regression
-    - Stochastic Gradient Descent
+- Data Cleaning: Handling missing values, outliers, and feature scaling.
+- Preprocessing: Creating pipelines for numerical and categorical data as input for models.
+- Model Selection: Comparing multiple machine learning models (e.g., Logistic Regression, Gradient Boosting, XGBoost, etc.).
+- Hyperparameter Tuning: Crossvalidating with different parameters to find optimal results.
+- Model Evaluation: Assessing accuracy for each model used

+## Tools Used
-    - Decision Tree Methods
+- Python
-- Accuracy Evalutation
+- Libraries:
+  - numpy, pandas, matplotlib, seaborn
-- Cross Validation
+  - sklearn
-- Hyperparameter Tuning (Randomized Search)
+  - xgboost, lightgbm, catboost
+- Jupyter Notebook (in Colab)

 ## Results
+Achieved ~88% with logistic and SGD classifiers.
 A boosted decision tree classifier performed the best being rougly ~5% more accurate than linear classifiers.

 ## Next Steps
 Some possible next steps for a more comprehensive solution are: